Alexwcjung/S24Corpus-final/README.md

 #### 3.2 Written Data Collection

 **Data Source**
 Written data were extracted from the News on the Web (NOW) corpus, a comprehensive linguistic resource comprising a vast collection of online news articles.
-This corpus is designed to support research in linguistics, language variation, and diachronic change (Davies, 2013).
+This corpus is designed to support research in linguistics and language variation (Davies, 2013).

 **Content and Scope**
 The NOW corpus includes millions of words from web-based news articles across a broad spectrum of news websites, ensuring a diverse representation of contemporary online language use.